-AWASUKA started in July 2015, after the earthquakes in Nepal, and its name was created from the Nepalese words Aawaas Sudhar Karyakram (Habitat Improvement Program).
+AWASUKA was created in July 2015, after the earthquakes in Nepal.
+Its name comes from the Nepalese words Aawaas Sudhar Karyakram (Habitat Improvement Program).

 It has been developed by Amics del Nepal, Base-A and CCD (Centre de Cooperació i Desenvolupament de la UPC).
-In Nepal, through the Rotary Club of Kantipur in Kathmandu; and a local agricultural cooperative Agraagami has hosted Bhimphedi’s lines of credit.
+In Nepal, through the Rotary Club of Kantipur, in Kathmandu, and a local agricultural cooperative, Agraagami, it has hosted Bhimphedi’s lines of credit.

 To these mentioned lines of development we have to add a new one for this year 2020.
 AWASUKA is being undertaken in a heritage preservation project in the municipality of Bhimhedi, thus trying to stop the destruction of ancient buildings and to highlight the heritage, culture and architectural and construction techniques characteristic of the municipality.

-You can see more information on AWASUKA’s website
+You can find more information on AWASUKA’s website.

-- MORE THAN 150 HOUSES VISITED AND ANALYZED.
+- VISITED AND ANALYZED OVER 150 HOUSES .
 Study of traditional building systems in rural Nepal.

-- MORE THAN 100 PEOPLE TRAINED IN EARTHQUAKE-RESISTANT CONSTRUCTION.
-During the processes of construction of prototypes (25+) and houses (75+), ranging from apprentices, labourers, masons, workers, to the beneficiaries themselves.
+- TRAINED OVER 100 PEOPLE IN EARTHQUAKE-RESISTANT CONSTRUCTION.
+This training took place during the processes of prototypes’ construction (over 25) and houses (over 75), ranging from apprentices, roustabouts, masons and workers, to the beneficiaries themselves.
 Certificates delivered in July 2017.

 - OWN REINFORCEMENT SYSTEM.
-The system, a combination of different reinforcement techniques, is very simple, economical and effective.
-It improves the seismic-resistance of traditional Nepalese stone and mud architecture and enjoys a perfect cultural and landscape adaptation.
+The system, a mix of different reinforcement techniques, is a very simple, economic and effective one.
+It improves the seismic-resistance of traditional Nepalese stone and mud architecture.
+Furthermore, it provides a perfect cultural and landscape adaptation.

 - 20 EARTHQUAKE-RESISTANT HOUSES.
-Equipped with seismic-resistant characteristics: prototypes, new houses and reinforced houses, where the various construction systems developed have been put into practice.
+These houses are equipped with seismic-resistant characteristics: prototypes, new houses and reinforced ones, where the various developed construction systems have been put into practice.

 - 333 SMOKELESS KITCHENS.
-Equipped with a fireplace and an improved kitchen.
-It also includes the corresponding awareness sessions, having impacted about 1000 families in the whole municipality of Bhimphedi (developed in 4 months).
+These are equipped with a fireplace and an improved kitchen.
+It also includes the corresponding sessions on raising awareness, which have impacted about 1000 families in the whole municipality of Bhimphedi (developed in 4 months).

 - 100 BOTTLES OF CHLORINE SOLUTION.
-Distributed in remote areas, including training sessions on water treatment, done together with awareness raising on fireplaces and smoke-free stoves.
+Distributed in remote areas, where training sessions on water treatment have been carried out, besides having risen awareness about fireplaces and smoke-free stoves.

 - 5 BROADCASTING VIDEOS.
-Videos on Safe Homes to be used in awareness sessions.
-Together they have more than 20,000 visits on Youtube, Block Wood gold Stone being the leader with 16,000 views.
+Videos on Safe Homes to be used in raising-awareness sessions.
+Altogether these videos have over 20,000 visits on YouTube, Block Wood gold Stone being the leader with 16,000 views.

 - WEB AWASUKA AND FINAL MEMORY.
-Documents for the diffusion and dissemination of the knowledge acquired, with more than 20 downloadable documents.
+Documents for the diffusion and dissemination of the acquired knowledge (over 20 downloadable documents).

 Smokeless kitchens.
 2020 Project

-In times of coronavirus the house has become the only safe place where humans can take refuge.
+In times of COVID, house has become the only safe place where humans can take refuge.
 But not everyone in the world has a safe house.
-After many years of experience making earthquake-resistant houses in rural Nepal, Awasuka has found that there is a much bigger problem: smoke from kitchens, also called “the silent killer”.
-Inhalation of toxic gases causes chronic lung diseases that make rural communities more vulnerable to coronavirus and other equally serious infections.
+After many years of experience making earthquake-resistant houses in rural Nepal, AWASUKA has ascertained that there is a much bigger problem: smoke from kitchens, also called “the silent killer”.
+Inhalation of toxic gases causes chronic lung diseases, which make rural communities more vulnerable to COVID and other equally severe infections.

-In the year 2020, Awasuka collaborates with El Camí de la Solidaritat to install 500 more chimneys and to be able to scale up the project to more areas of Nepal.
+In 2020, AWASUKA collaborates with El Camí de la Solidaritat to install 500 more chimneys and to be able to bring the project to more areas of Nepal.

 DOWNLOADS: Project Documents

-The eradication of smoke in kitchens contributes to three SDGS (Sustainable Development Goals):
+The eradication of smoke in kitchens contributes to three of the UN’s SDGS (Sustainable Development Goals):

-Exposure to PAH is the main risk factor for diseases such as: childhood pneumonia, chronic obstructive pulmonary disorder, ischemic heart disease, stroke and lung cancer.
-It is also related to increased risk in neonatal health: fatal delivery, low weight and decreased lung function.
+Exposure to PAH is the main risk factor for diseases such as childhood pneumonia, chronic obstructive pulmonary disorder, ischemic heart disease, stroke and lung cancer.
+Furthermore, it is also related to increased risk in neonatal health: fatal delivery, low weight and decreased lung function.